 You might be thinking about competition all wrong.
 Competition breeds success.
 It’s a trite, unscientific example, but take something I recently did as at least a small snippet of anecdotal evidence.
 Meerkat launched a few months ago, and as an avid Tech Crunch Report listener, when I heard about it I shrugged my shoulders, not really giving the channel much thought.
 Then Periscope launched.
 Now I was listening.
-These SV guys must be on to something… Since I am obsessed with all things social media, I knew I better get on what appeared to be a rapidly growing bandwagon.
-(I now have accounts on both channels, but deleted the Meerkat app because it seems to be in many ways inferior).
+These SV guys must be on to something… Since I am fairly preoccupied with all things social media, I knew I better get on what appeared to be a rapidly growing bandwagon.
+(I now have accounts on both channels, but deleted the Meerkat app because it seems to be, in many ways, inferior).

 Consequently, many entrepreneurs and marketers will often say that they look at their competitors to see what they’re doing so that they can do it, too.

 This is where many businesses really get it wrong.
 It might seem simple enough to think that in order to replicate a competitor’s success, you simply need to do as they do.
 FALSE.
-You can more appropriately think of competition in two ways: 1) do what they do, but improve upon it in a way that makes you more marketable OR 2) Let them have that portion of the market share, while you build something they either can’t/won’t replicate – giving you each your own separate niche markets.
+You can more appropriately think of competition in two ways: 1) do what they do, but improve upon it in a way that makes you more marketable OR 2) Let them have that portion of the market, while you build something they either can’t/won’t replicate – giving you each your own separate niche markets.

 1) Do what they do – but do it better.
 This is pretty standard when it comes to certain things.
 If your competitor is suddenly selling blue widgets and you don’t carry blue widgets, a good thing to do might be to start selling blue widgets – BUT sell better blue widgets.
 Your impulse might be to sell blue widgets at a lower price, but beware of starting a price war in which no one wins (except maybe the customer and your bankruptcy lawyer).